MethodAtlas

 In words: for every combination of covariate values, there must be a positive probability of being either treated or untreated.
 Without this condition, the inverse probability weights become unbounded.

 Imagine a scatterplot of propensity scores for treated and control units.
 Good overlap means the two distributions overlap substantially.
 Poor overlap means there are regions where only treated (or only control) units exist.
-In those regions, the propensity score is near 0 or 1, and the IPW weights become extreme.
+In those regions, the propensity score is near 0 or 1, and the (IPW) weights become extreme.

 The doubly robust estimator is most valuable when the propensity score distributions overlap reasonably well, but you are uncertain about whether your outcome model captures the true functional form.